tnguyen14/tobiko/README.md

 ### Pagination and Archives
 A directory with a big number of posts could be configured to paginate.
 The paginated pages are called archives.
-The option for enabling pagination can be added in tobiko's `config.json`.
+The option for enabling pagination can be added in `tobiko.json`.
 For example:
 ```js
   "paginate": [
     {